Free Seed Project Gardening Guide

 To ensure that you do not get overwhelmed, a small, well-maintained garden is better than a large, messy one.

 It will help you use your space more efficiently and plan what plants will do best next to each other.
 Remember the basics: the dimensions of your garden space, the spacing each plant needs to thrive, and the sun’s orientation.
-You can use our Example Garden Plan.
+Our garden shares all of these details.

 Use a garden journal.